adamanteye/blog/draft/2025-11-02-accounting-with-hledger/index.typ

 answer is that an account is basically a named container that keeps track of changes in value related to a specific thing.

-== Classify your accounts
+== Accounts and financial statements overview

-To make sense of the chaos, we group accounts into five major categories.
+We group accounts into five major categories.
 This convention is universal, used by both multinational corporations and individuals tracking their daily expenses.

 - *Assets*: Resources you own that have economic value.
-In a personal context, this means your bank accounts (`assets:cash:boc:debit`, a debit card, for example) and perhaps significant items like your computer that generate revenues.
+In a personal context, this means your bank accounts (`assets:cash:boc:debit`, a debit card, for example) and perhaps items like computers that generate revenues.
+Recorded permanently.
 - *Liabilities*: Obligations you owe to others.
 Credit card balances (`liabilities:credit-card`) are the most common example here.
+Recorded permanently.
 - *Equity*: Your net worth.
 It bridges the gap between what you own and what you owe (`Assets - Liabilities = Equity`).
+Recorded permanently.
 - *Revenues*: Value flowing in.
 Salary, gifts, or interest.
+Recorded periodically.
 - *Expenses*: Value flowing out.
 Food, rent, transportation, and subscriptions.
+  Recorded periodically.

 By organizing transactions into these buckets, we can generate powerful reports.
 Below is an example of a *Balance Sheet*, which captures the state of your